matteranalytics/matter-analytics-webpage/README.md

 ### Colors

+The customizable colors can be found in `src/custom/colors.css`.

+Start the development server, and modify the colors in VSCode.
+You will see the changes right away in the browser.

 ### Fonts

 1. Terminate the development server if it is running.

 2. Choose a font family from [fontsource](https://fontsource.org/), such as [Open Sans](https://fontsource.org/fonts/open-sans).

 3. Execute the installation script at the root of the repository (note that the official instructions use the `yarn` package manager, which is not advised here):

     ```bash